-Strategic Initiative 1

-The University will be recognized for quality of educational programmes essential for professional growth and development of the students

-Strategy Intended Outcomes /Objectives Measures to be used/Criteria for Success 1.
+Strategic Initiative #1 The Universi y will be recognized for quality of educational p development of the programmes essential for professional growth and students Strategy Intended Outcomes/Objectives Measures to be used/ Criteria for Success

 Advance faculty knowledge through scholarly activity, and create learning opportunities for students that incorporate that knowledge.
-II.
 Utilize the Quality Enhancement Plan as an integrated model of curriculum revision, faculty development, faculty/student research, and assessment leading to student learning gains.

-1.1: The faculty of the University demonstrates contributions to scholarship through professional activities, publications, research, consultancy and extension.
-1:2.a: Implementation of the Quality Enhancement Plan (QEP).
-1.2.b: Faculty have engaged students in experiential learning where possible melding it with civic engagement, service, learning and the Quality Enhancement Plan (QEP).
-1.3:Implementation of new courses and programmes to meet the changing requirements of industry, economy and society that embed service learning goals 1.1: Results of activity will be included in college annual reports.
-1.2.: Implementation of the University Quality Enhancement Plan(QEP) for student learning goals related to ecological perspective and community awareness and achievement of goals set for the QEP.
+- 1.1: The faculty of the University demonstrates contributions to scholarship through professional activities, publication, and research. - 1:2.a: Implementation of the Quality Enhancement Plan (QEP). - 1.2.b: Faculty have engaged students in action research where possible melding it with civic engagement, service learning and the Quality Enhancement Plan (QEP). - 1.3: Implementation of new courses that embed service learning goals and total service hours, and maintenance of service learning opportunities

+- 1.1: Results of activity will be included in college annual reports. - 1.2.a: Implementation of the University Quality Enhancement Plan (QEP) for student learning goals related to ecological perspective and community awareness and achievement of goals set forth in the QEP. - 1.2.b: Benchmark index scores in top quartile for public comprehensive institutions in key areas based on results received.

-2.10.2 Strategic Initiative 2: The academic programmes and services offered by the university will be Student- Centered
+2.10.2 Strategic Initiative #2: The academic programmes and services offered by the university will be Student-Centered

 In its basic form, a student-centered culture designs all aspects of learning, service delivery, and support to meet the needs of students.
-These needs include a safe, healthy learning environment that nurtures students 'personal growth, co- curricular activities that increase their learning in a number of dimensions, administrative procedures that help them to obtain a high-quality education, personal experiences that lead to feeling "connected" to the campus community, and service-learning opportunities that develop them as responsible citizens.
+These needs include a safe, healthy learning environment that nurtures students' personal growth, co-curricular activities that increase their learning in a number of dimensions, administrative procedures that help them to obtain a high-quality education, personal experiences that lead to feeling "connected" to the campus community, and service-learning opportunities that develop them as responsible citizens.
 Each department of the University must be guided by what is best for the students when making decisions.

 Over the next ten years, the University will work to ensure that each student has immediate and effective support as he/she attends the University.
-By 2030 the University will be known as one of the most student-centered institutions in India.
+By 2022 the University will be known as one of the most student-centered institutions in India.